theRealAph/ScopeLocals/README.md

 }
 ```

-[_Remark_: The following two paragraphs needs to be reworded to be about scope,
-not extent.]

-`StructuredTaskScope.fork(...)` ensures that the binding of the scoped value `PRINCIPAL` made in the request-handling thread — [when `Server.serve(...)` called `ScopedValue.where(...)`](#Web-framework-example-ScopedValue-code) — is automatically visible to `PRINCIPAL.get()` in the child thread.
-The following diagram shows the cross-thread extent of the scoped value:

-[_Remark_: Suggested alternative]

 `StructuredTaskScope.fork(...)` ensures that the binding of the scoped value `PRINCIPAL` made in the request-handling
 thread — [when `Server.serve(...)` called `ScopedValue.where(...)`](#Web-framework-example-ScopedValue-code) — is
 automatically visible to `PRINCIPAL.get()` in the child thread.
 The following diagram shows how the dynamic scope
-of the binding is extended to include all methods executed in the child thread:
+of the binding is extended to all methods executed in the child thread:

 <a name="Web-framework-example-Inheritance-extent"></a>
 ```